 - Discuss how self-efficacy, (self) attributions, and goal-orientation may affect students’ motivation to learn and their approach to learning.

-To receive credit for PSYC 310, you must complete all of the assignments, achieve a minimum grade of “D” (50per cent) on the final examinations, and achieve an overall grade of "D" (50 per cent) for the entire course.
+To receive credit for PSYC 310, you must complete both assignments, achieve a minimum grade of “D” (50 percent) on the final examination, and achieve an overall grade of "D" (50 percent) for the entire course.
 The weighting of the composite grade is as follows: